 Over the last few years, I’ve probably been in to this dealership for repair work more often than I would like.
 This hasn’t been a flawless vehicle.
 But with the exception of my clutch (this is a six-speed manual transmission), almost everything has been repaired under warranty.
 It’s only the inconvenience of having to get the vehicle into the shop.
 It’s been towed at least three times.

 I replaced the clutch at 72,000 miles, and though I thought that was pretty early for a clutch, I didn’t know who had driven the car before I bought it.
+I really didn’t know if that car had gotten a transmission repair before.
 So, I couldn’t even guess the clutch condition.
-I just paid the bill, and had a new clutch installed when the old one met its premature death.
+I just paid the bill, and had a new clutch installed at the auto repair shop when the old one met its premature death.
 At this point, I should probably point out that I’m not new to a clutch.

 In fact, I specifically sought out a manual trans Outback.
 In my family we only drive manual transmissions.
 There’s a 2008 Honda Accord 5-speed manual, a 2005 Toyota Matrix 5-speed manual, a Ford F-250 HD Diesel 4X4 extended cab, with a 5-speed manual.
 And the Subaru.
 Plus, two motorcycles and a Vespa 250.
 The only automatic is the Vespa.